-The pandemic that is currently pressuring the world economy has clearly shown us which are the essential services we can’t live without.
+The pandemic that is currently pressuring the world economy has clearly shown us the essential services we can’t live without.

-You might find this a strange introduction into the topic of industrial maintenance but bear with me for a second.
+You might find this a strange introduction to the topic of industrial maintenance but bear with me for a second.

 Have you ever seen a plant operating without a maintenance team?
 Even though upper management tends to undervalue maintenance work and often complains about the associated costs, they will never “shut down” the maintenance department.